Cyfrin/diverge-converge-audit/Diverge-Converge Audit Model.md

 - **Judge**: The individual or organization that evaluates the findings from all phases.
 The judge, chosen from a reputable group in the Web3 space, is incentivized by a fixed percentage of the reward pool.
 - **Host**: The individual or organization that oversees the audit process.
 The host sets up the audit process and ensures its timely completion.
 The host is incentivized by a fixed fee above the reward pool.

+// Who is a host?
+What’s the incentive to adopt this model rather than to run a competitive audits platform, or a traditional audit firm?
+This seems far more _involved_ than both of those things, which means hosts would expect more compensation on top of the pool.

 The Diverge-Converge Model also involves several terms.

 - **Protocol Difficulty**: Defined by the formula `difficulty=f(SLOC,complexity)`, where SLOC and complexity are defined by [`solidity-metrics`](https://marketplace.visualstudio.com/items?itemName=tintinweb.solidity-metrics).
 The difficulty will range in (0, 1].